oliverdealb/oliverdealb/README.md

-- 👋 Hi, I’m @oliverdealb
+- 👋 Hi, Oliver or "Ollie"
-- 👀 I’m interested in devtools, web capabilities, browsers, dev productivity
+- 👀 Interested in devtools, AI/ML, web capabilities, product velocity
-- 🌱 I’m currently learning how to code, make something 10x compelling at replay.io
+- 🌱 Learning how to code, a bit of prompt engineering, and making something 10x more compelling at replay.io
-- 💞️ I’m looking to collaborate on better debugging, QA, support and devtools for orgs
+- 💞️ Keen to collaborate on developer tools, AI/ML for engineering productivity and enterprise use cases, commmerce/fintech
-- 📫 How to reach me - oliver@replay.io
+- 📫 How to reach me - oliver.dealbuquerque@gmail.com

 <!---
 oliverdealb/oliverdealb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.